🐳 Docker

 For this project, we are making use of Docker Compose to ease the build and start of containers.

-file is/will be composed of services, where each service is
+The docker-compose.yml file is composed of services, where each service is

 targeted for each robot platform.